 I walk out of the bathroom and hand him a cup that looks visibly pissed in.
 He grabs it from me cautiously like it wasn’t a cup of frantic desperation, but real, actual dude piss.
 No scrutiny.
 No disdain for my existence.
 No immediate assumption of deceit.
 Just a well placed hand-off like he was the anchor on the last leg of the relay race of my life that day, and the cup of piss was the baton.
 A golden baton.
 Of freedom.

 He then said, “thank you,” and sent me on my way.
 The combined feelings of relief, accomplishment, and happiness that became me was overwhelming, and I assure you that I 100% did a happy dance on my way to my car.

 I started that job in July of 2018, and then four months later left it to pursue a career in the cannabis industry.

 The moral of the story is this:

 Nobody should ever have to go through that for a job they want when they are qualified for it.
 Employers shouldn’t make valuable, skilled workers feel like criminals for using something that is legal (in some form) in 33 states, when a federally legal and socially acceptable substance known as alcohol literally kills 88,000 people a year.

-Why do we, as a society, place so much stigma on something as beautiful as cannabis, when there are other things that have much larger social detriment associated with them, but are widely accepted as normal?
+Why do we, as a society, place so much stigma on the recreational and medicinal use of cannabis, when there are other things that have much larger social detriment associated with them, but are widely accepted as normal?
 It boggles my mind, and that is why I have dedicated my life to cannabis, and the industry surrounding it.